sugarlabs/turtleblocksjs/guide/debug/debug.md

 ----

-Programming is hard.Art and Design is Fun.
+Programming is hard.
+Art and Design is Fun.
 Both programming and drawing involve some trial and error and serendipity.
 Inevitably you will make mistakes along the way.
 Turtle Blocks provides a number of mechanism, reviewed below, to help you explore ideas and find